hackclub/camp/cohort_4/playbook/workshops/instagram/README.md

 1) I need to ask the user for a link to the URL of an image on the internet
 2) I need to add that image to my HTML page.

-## I am already familiar with the basics of CS and manipulating the DOM, what might I do?

-Below is some code for how to build a working version of the instagram app... #TODO link Here is a Demo of that App. #TODO link

 ## What are we learning?